truenas/documentation/content/TruenasApps/UsingCustomApp.md

    Click **Add** to display a block of web portal configuration settings.

    Enter a **Name** for the portal, for example *MyAppPortal*.
-   Then enter a host name or an internal IP within your local network, for example *my-app-service.local* or an internal IP address.

    Select the web **Protocol** to use for the portal from the dropdown list.
 Options are **HTTP** or **HTTPS**.

    Select **Use Node IP** to use the TrueNAS node, or host, IP address to access the portal or deselect to display the **Host** field.